aguilarandress/MEANPosts/README.md

 ### Installation

-Run this command in the `/client` directory and the root directory.
+Run this command in the `/client` directory and in the root directory.

 ```bash
 $ npm install # Install project dependencies